aldertzomer/RFPlasmid/README.md

 $ chmod +x ~/bin/jellyfish
 ```

-### For advanced users that want to install the latest version from Github:
+### For advanced users that want to install the latest version from Github

 You can get the source and using git and run from the folder you downloaded it to.
 You will need to install the requirements by hand as well
 ```